 Look for deals to feed your family for less.

 Look for a CSA or co-op in your local area for great deals on produce, milk, eggs, and even pasture fed meats.
 Most of these require advanced sign up during the winter to allow the farmers to grow enough for everyone.
 Sometimes mid-season CSAs will open up shares from canceled members and you can get a spot so keep checking.

 You pick is a great way to save a lot of money.
 You pick your own food and pay less for it.
 The kids learn where food comes from.
 All in all, it is well worth the time investment.
 Our children love to go pick berries, apples, oranges, and even green beans and tomatoes at local farms.
 We come home to can or freeze as much of the delicious fresh food as we can so we have it when they are no longer in season.
 One time we scored 5-gallon buckets of tomatoes for only $2 each at a local you-pick farm.

 Keep an eye out for manager specials on produce, meats, and dairy.
-I love snatching these up or taking advantage of our local grocery stores buy one get one free sales for half price meat.ls.
+I love snatching these up or taking advantage of our local grocery stores buy one get one free sale for half price meats.
 These meats usually need to be frozen or used right away.
 When putting your groceries away place all of your clearance finds in one spot and deal with them that night so you are unlikely to forget them.
-As long as these meats get used for frozen the same day you won’t loose a dime and in the end you will save more than you could have hoped for.
+As long as these meats get used for frozen the same day you won’t lose a dime and in the end, you will save more than you could have hoped for.
 A vacuum sealer goes a long way for this.
 I have more tips to save on meats.